- School of Social Work

 ** Each individual component of reading, writing, listening, and speaking must have a minimum score of 7.5.

 Applicants who have successfully completed a B.S.W., with a minimum high B average (GPA 3.2/4.0), and who have completed coursework in statistics and in research methods at the undergraduate level within the last five years are admissible to the Master of Social Work program.
-Normally, applicants will have one year of paid or volunteer professional social work experience prior to admission.
+Applicants are expected to have one year of paid or volunteer professional social work experience prior to admission.

-Students who have completed the one-year, full-time Qualifying year of study at the School of Social Work are eligible for admission to the M.S.W. program (non-thesis only) provided they have secured a minimum B+ grade in each Qualifying year course, and have successfully fulfilled all fieldwork requirements.
+Students who have completed the one-year, full-time Qualifying year of study at the School of Social Work are eligible for direct admission to the M.S.W. program (non-thesis only) provided they have secured a minimum B+ average in Qualifying courses, and have successfully fulfilled all fieldwork requirements.

 Joint program: Master of Social Work (M.S.W.) with integrated Bachelor of Civil Law (B.C.L.) / Bachelor of Laws (LL.B.)